bloodmc/GriefDefenderDoc/docs/wiki/basic/GUI.md

 As an administrator, you will see another group at top called `ADMIN` which will display all administrative flag definitions configured in the preset loaded.
 Note: This assumes the delivered `minecraft` preset is loaded.
 If you create your own preset then the details above may differ.

-For an in-depth guide on how to configure flag definitions for presets, see https://github.com/bloodmc/GriefDefender/wiki/Flag-Definitions-GUI
+For an in-depth guide on how to configure flag definitions for presets, see [Flag Definitions GUI](/wiki/basic/Flag-Definitions-GUI.html)

 ### Options